Alviso Street Work - 1.13.2014 - 2.28.2014

 While I understand this will be a huge change for some of you, the seven week effort will provide additional insight on other issues that might need mitigation prior to considering the work for next summer.
 To that end we will have additional forums in the Spring to review the project and propose additional mitigation measures.
 Thank you for your patience and understanding as we pursue a project that enhances pedestrian safety and adds to the campus environment.

-Campus Beautification - conversion of Palm Drive and Alviso Street to pedestrian malls -Estimated Completion Summer 2014
+Campus Beautification - Conversion of Alviso Street to Pedestrian Mall -Estimated Completion Summer 2014

 Throughout the Fall of 2013 Alviso Street will remain open to vehicle traffic as a one-way street entering from the north of Franklin Street and exiting onto Santa Clara Street.
 In January 2014, a section of Alviso Street in front of the Mission Church will undergo construction for 6 weeks in preparation for conversion to a pedestrian mall in the summer.